 The 32.000 year old artifact was discovered in the form of hundreds of small fragments in a cave in Stadel im Hohlenstein in Germany on the 25th of August 1939.
 The fact that the fragments belonged to a figurine was discovered in 1969 by Prof. Dr. Joachim Hahn.
 He mentioned a similarity of several small peices and puzzled a first version of the figurine with nearly 200 fragments.
 Meet the Lion Man. [more inside]

+Global warming - good for elephants?
 The melting of the tundra means that more wooly mammoth remains are surfacing.
 And this means more mammoth ivory for carvings and other purposes.
 The linked article says conservationists are happy with this development, as it means ivory for the Asian market coming from extinct species rather than species that are nearly extinct.
 But is this really the answer?